yahya14/PlazaToon/README.md

 ##Support

+This program developed to support only Windows.
+To use it on Mac, use wine.

-This program is created for Splatoon version 2.12.0.
+This project is created for Splatoon version 2.12.0.

 The only supported TCPGecko clients are from the loadiine.ovh website.